pralkarz/aoc2024/README.md

 This repository contains my solutions for [Advent of Code 2024](https://adventofcode.com/2024).

-The solution require Python 3.10+ (due to the usage of [pattern matching](https://peps.python.org/pep-0634/)).
+The solutions require Python 3.10+ (due to the usage of [pattern matching](https://peps.python.org/pep-0634/)).
 Other than that there are no dependencies.

 To run the given solution, use `python dayXX/dayXX.py` from the root of the repository, where `XX`